Study: The Earlier You See Porn, The More Sexist You Are

 Yes, nearly twenty percent of these men were forced to watch porn.
 As you might guess, that isn’t usually the sign of a healthy household.
 Still, this study offers some interesting data.
 And it’s always worth asking if porn creates attitudes, as some argue, or if those reactions are shaped by larger societal forces.

-(via BBC)
+(Via BBC)